How a Septic System Works

 What is an effluent filter?

 Since 2006, the Ontario Building Code requires that an effluent filter is located at the outlet of every septic tank.
 This prevents suspended solids from reaching and damaging your tile bed or leaching field.
 Your effluent filter requires cleaning and maintenance annually, at a minimum.
+Find some tips for proper effluent screen cleaning on page 24 of our newsletter.

 What is the purpose of the tile bed or leaching field?